 An individual or business entity making a loan.

-Your debt-to-income ratio (or DTI) will play an important part in mortgages, refinancing and home equity lines of credit.
+Your debt-to-income ratio (or DTI) will play an important part in home purchasing, refinancing and home equity lines of credit.
 But what is it exactly?
 Simply put, it is the percentage of your monthly income that is taken up by your monthly debt payments.

 Lenders calculate your debt-to-income ratio by using these steps: